mentalisttraceur/python-totaltimeout/README.rst

 *Code timeouts correctly, without the hassle.*

-So you're writing a function that takes a timeout?
+So you're writing a function that takes a timeout

 .. code:: python

     def foo(timeout):
         ...

-And inside it you do something like this?
+and inside it you do something like

 .. code:: python